 While each course will be unique, they must all center around these same learning goals.

 a.
-Identify and engage with complexity, or gray areas, within issues or contexts, demonstrating an understanding of the stakes, risks, and advantages of different positions.
+Identify and engage with complexity (or gray areas) within issues or contexts by explaining the factors influencing different positions.

 a.
 Complete assignments (written, oral, visual, etc.) that demonstrate audience awareness, including context and purpose.

 b.
 Formulate a thesis or project plan specific to the intended purpose and of a manageable scope.

 c.
 Use sources and evidence appropriate for the student’s subject and purpose to support a compelling essay or assignment.

 d.
 Demonstrate facility with skills appropriate for the assignment (e.g., Writing: logical, clear, grammatically and mechanically correct; Oral Presentation: organization, tone, poise, language; Visual Presentation: image quality, production quality, concision).

 a.
 Articulate the concept that “texts” can include written, visual, spatial, or creative works, etc.